 A detailed description of all proposed works is to be submitted where applicable.

-The Applicant must hold a current Public Liability Insurance (PLI) policy with a minimum cover of $20 million throughout the permit period.
+The Applicant and Nominated Traffic Management Company must hold a current Public Liability Insurance (PLI) policy with a minimum cover of $20 million throughout the permit period.
 The insurance company must be licensed to operate in Australia.
-The Applicant must provide evidence of insurance to Council with the application.
+The Applicant and Nominated Traffic Management Company must provide evidence of insurance to Council with the application.